swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 <a name="csig-xsd"></a>
 **\[Csig-XSD\]**
-> This specification's DSS Extensions schema Version 1.1, https://docs.swedenconnect.se/schemas/csig/1.1/EidCentralSigDssExt-1.1.xsd, August 2015.
+> This specification's DSS Extensions schema Version 1.1.2, https://docs.swedenconnect.se/schemas/csig/1.1/EidCentralSigDssExt-1.1.2.xsd, June 2020.

-> See also the draft version: https://docs.swedenconnect.se/schemas/csig/1.1/EidCentralSigDssExt-1.1.2-DRAFT.xsd, June 2020.

 <a name="dss"></a>
 **\[OASIS-DSS\]**